 Here’s a shocking fact: when it comes to academics, the poorest children in Vietnam outperform the wealthiest children in Mexico, according to the Programme for International Student Assessment.

-Despite Mexico’s recent progress in ensuring that young people finish school — graduation rates have increased from 33% in 2000 to 49% in 2011 — there is considerably further to go in improving the Mexican education system.
+Despite Mexico’s recent progress in ensuring that young people finish school — graduation rates of Mexican Students have increased from 33% in 2000 to 45% in 2022 — there is considerably further to go in improving the Mexican school system.
 According to a Gallup poll, only 56% of Mexicans believe all Mexicans have access to an education, regardless of economic status.
 Furthermore, those Mexicans who receive an education do not necessarily receive a quality education: the average student in Mexico had the lowest reading literacy and math and science scores among the nations in the Organization for Economic Co-operation and Development (OECD).

 Mexicans face many barriers to receiving a quality education.
-For activists looking to improve Mexicans’ access to educational opportunities, poverty, indigeneity, gender inequality, and shrinking education budgets are pressing problems on which to focus.
+For activists looking to improve Mexicans’ access to educational opportunities, poverty, indigeneity, gender inequality, and shrinking education budgets are pressing problems on which to focus to combat education problems in Mexico.

 Poverty and wealth inequality are huge challenges in Mexico.
-About 18% of the country lives in extreme poverty, and among poor communities, school dropout rates, absences, and grade repetition are serious problems.
+About 18% of the country lives in extreme poverty, and among poor communities, school dropout rates, absences, and grade repetition are serious problems for Mexican Students.
 Among OECD countries, Mexico has one of the lowest rates of school enrollment among 15 to 19-year-olds, possibly because poverty drives them to find jobs rather than complete their education.

 Poverty doesn’t only affect whether children are likely to attend school or not; it also affects the quality of the education they receive when they do attend school.
 According to the PISA, leaders in disadvantaged, rural schools and public schools are more concerned about the material resources available than are their peers in advantaged, urban, and private schools.
 As there is a strong relationship between the shortage of educational materials and student performance, this is concerning.